-The set of potential products of each player consist of its potential products in 2005 (pre-merger) and 2007 (post-merger).
-Since I observe the acquisition scenario with the highest increase in market power, I observe the state of the world in which the incentive of rivals such as LG or Samsung to add more products at more retailers was greatest.
-The higher the increase in market power, the lower the intensity of competition becomes, and so the higher are the incentives for rivals to add new products.
-Thus, any product not added by rivals after the merger is also unlikely to have been added without the merger.
+The set of potential products of each player consists of its potential products in 2005 (pre-merger) and 2007 (post-merger).
+Since I observe the acquisition scenario with the highest increase in market power, I observe the state of the world in which the incentive of rivals such as LG or Samsung to offer more products at more retailers was greatest.
+The higher the increase in market power, the lower the intensity of competition becomes, and so the higher the incentives for rivals to offer more products.
+Thus, any product not offered by rivals after the merger is also unlikely to have been offered without the merger.